Timdenders/Colonization-Conquerors/README.md

 As you can see, the tests located in that testing script were run and successfully completed:

 ![Run_test](images/run_test_5.png)

+After verifying that the tests run correctly, you can now run the game by either pressing **F5** or by pressing the **play** button at the top-right of the engine ribbon to play the project code.

 ___
 ### How to Play:
 **Controls**